danielrjackson/drjutils/docs/config/api_keys.md

 # Stored in Windows Credential Manager
 keys:
   - name: OpenAI_DevKey
-    url: OpenAI_API
+    service: OpenAI_API
     username: My_Dev_Key

   - name: AnthropicClaude
-    url: Anthropic_API
+    service: Anthropic_API
     username: Claude_Key
 ```

 Each key entry requires three fields:
 - `name`: A unique identifier for the key in your application
-- `url`: The service name in the credential store
+- `service`: The service name in the credential store
 - `username`: The account identifier in the credential store

 ## Configuration Location